-South Jersey Criminal Attorney Jill R. Cohen Explains the Implications of the Criminal Justice Reform Act in Camden, Gloucester, Burlington, Atlantic, Salem, Mercer, and Cape May County, NJ
+Experienced Criminal Attorney Jill R. Cohen Explains the Implications of the Criminal Justice Reform Act in Camden, Gloucester, Burlington, Atlantic, Salem, Mercer, Cape May County, and Throughout NJ

 Anyone that has been arrested and charged with a crime in the State of New Jersey can be jailed while awaiting their trial.
-This can be a particularly long and stressful experience due to backlog issues in Camden County and through South Jersey and often isn’t even necessary for the individual to be incarcerated at all.
+This can be a particularly long and stressful experience due to backlog issues in Camden County and throughout South Jersey and often isn’t even necessary for the individual to be incarcerated at all.
 With a quality NJ criminal lawyer like Jill R. Cohen, you can have your bail scenario negotiated and have your risk level to the local community reassessed.

 Bail refers to money or other types of security that a defendant provides to the court in order to obtain release from jail.
-Under reform, this no longer involves a financial cost, but instead involves restrictions if one is determined to be safe enough avoid incarceration.
+Under the new reforms, this no longer involves a financial cost, but instead involves restrictions if one is determined to be safe enough to avoid incarceration.
 If you or someone you love is facing serious criminal charges in Cherry Hill, Voorhees, Washington Township, Glassboro, Egg Harbor, or anywhere else in New Jersey, contact NJ criminal lawyer Jill Cohen right away for assistance with bail negotiations and aggressive criminal defense.
 She will protect your rights and fight for your freedom.

 The Old Bail System in Place

-The old bail system for New Jersey was a monetary one that involved a bail amount being set depending on the crime an individual has been arrested for.
+The old bail system for New Jersey was a monetary one that involved a bail amount being set depending on the crime an individual had been arrested for.
 For those who could not afford the bail amount, they could be incarcerated until their trial date regardless of their actual risk to their community.
 The old system also had a poor process for properly assessing risk which often exposed the New Jersey public to potential danger.
 Instead of being focused on law-abiding citizen safety, it was more about making money, which allowed dangerous and wealthy individuals to avoid prison.